KatieAquino/itinerator-travel-app/README.md

 ## Tech Stack

-Frontend: JavaScript, React, HTML5, CSS, Bootstrap
+* Frontend: JavaScript, React, HTML5, CSS, Bootstrap
-Backend: Python3, Flask, PostegresSql, SQLAlchemy, Jinja2
+* Backend: Python3, Flask, PostegresSql, SQLAlchemy, Jinja2
-API: OpenTripMap
+* API: OpenTripMap

 ## Features
-Implemented
+Implemented:
 * Allows users to login or create account
 * Users can search by city for list of points of interest in a given area

-TODO:
+* Users can add items from search results directly to an itinerary
 * Allow users to create itinerary
 * Allow users to add items to itinerary
+* Allow users to delete or edit itinerary

+Future Features:
 * Allow users to mark itinerary items as complete
-* Allow users to delete or edit itinerary
 * Add additional search options
 * Improve speed of application by revising data model and API calls